-Within the context of an ensemble, individual and collaborative coaching given in support of a student's chosen thesis project in performance, directing, or writing for the stage.
-Students will examine a survey of relevant historical and theoretical work as well as make application of idea to a live event.
+Within the context of an ensemble, individual and collaborative coaching given in support of thesis projects in performance, directing, or writing for the stage.
+Students will examine a survey of relevant historical and theoretical work as well as make application of ideas to a live event.
 First semester, one hour.